AanisN10/Backend_Project_API/README.md

 8. Display total
    - Method: `GET`
    - URL: `http://localhost:8080/quizzes/allResults?trainerName=Anna`
-   - This will display the accumulated scores for all finished quizzes
+   - This will display the accumulated scores for all finished quizzes for a specific trainer